Amazon Marketplace

 Category pages are overview pages that display all products in a specific category.
 They serve for navigation and allow customers to filter by price, rating, and other criteria.
 For sellers, prominent placement on category pages is important for visibility and should be maximized through keyword optimization and ranking factors.

-Open term pageKlimafreundlich
+Open glossary pageKlimafreundlich

 Zertifikat für nachhaltige Produkte